Anishinaabemod

 User Research

-To better understand user needs, I conducted user interviews with Indigenous individuals in urban and on-reserve communities.
+To better understand user needs, I conducted interviews with Indigenous individuals living in both urban and on-reserve communities.
+Through these conversations, I learned that access to language and cultural learning varies significantly depending on location, often shaping how individuals connect with their culture, community, and identity.

 How might we design a digital experience that supports language revitalization while centering Indigenous knowledge systems?

-Language learning is most meaningful when it is relational, and it is important for it to be rooted in community and culture.
+Language learning is most meaningful when it is relational and rooted in community.

 Key Insights

-• There is a need for culturally relevant, community-centered digital tools
+There is a need for culturally relevant, community-based digital tools

 How It Works